mikeparcewski/reactiveOpenAPI/docs/AZURE.md

 </dependency>
 ```

+> IMPORTANT NOTE: You will need to either remove the "maven enforcer" plugin or fix the depedency collisions when adding these libs

 This is followed by some edits to our application configuration.
 First things first, you need to add in the
 Azure configuration information...